Top Consultant Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - Applicant's ability to think outside the box
+• - Applicant's ability to manage projects

 • - Ability to work with others